nvpro-samples/gl_cadscene_rendertechniques/README.md

 [gl occlusion cullling](https://github.com/nvpro-samples/gl_occlusion_cullling) also uses the occlusion system of this sample, but in a simpler usage scenario.

 When using classic scenegraphs, there is typically a lot of overhead in traversing the scene, it is highly recommended to use simpler representations for actual rendering.
 Flattened hierarchy, arrays... memory friendly data structures, data-oriented design.
-If you are still working with a classic scenegraph then [nvpro-pipeline](https://github.com/nvpro-pipeline/pipeline) may provide some acceleration strategies to avoid full scenegraph traversal.
+If you are still working with a classic scenegraph then [nvpro-pipeline](https://github.com/nvpro-pipeline/pipeline) may provide some acceleration strategies to avoid full scenegraph traversal, of which some are also described in this [GTC 2013 presentation](http://on-demand.gputechconf.com/gtc/2013/presentations/S3032-Advanced-Scenegraph-Rendering-Pipeline.pdf).

 ```
     Copyright (c) 2014, NVIDIA CORPORATION.
 All rights reserved.